 Further, Star Trek: Picard made a huge reference to another cat-like alien species, "the Kzinti," who actually originated in The Animated Series episode, "The Slaver Weapon."
 In Picard, episode 7, "Nepenthe," Riker mentions the "Kzinti," by name.
 So yes, the 1973 Animated Series is canon, and so is Lower Decks.

-Finally, the newest animated Star Trek also seems to be quasi-canon, too.
+Notably, outside of Lower Decks, the other newer animated Star Trek episodes also seem to be quasi-canon, too.
 In 2019, the anthology series, Short Treks, debuted two animated episodes; "The Girl Who Made the Stars," and "Ephraim and Dot."
 The former detailed a childhood story told to Michael Burnham by her father, and the latter explored the history of the classic Enterprise through the eyes of a space-dwelling tardigrade and a security bot.